 I just love this place around Bo Phut beach.
 So many inviting restaurants, bars and cafes it’s really hard to choose because you’d want to try them all!
 At least I did (see the connection to the easy weight gain, folks).
 If you are a shopaholic, try the shopping plaza or go there on Friday night when they have the famous Bo Phut Night Market.
 I actually wrote a blog post just about Fisherman’s Village so if you are interested, click here.

-If you are a foodie, perhaps you want to browse through this post which is about the funkiest Fisherman’s Village restaurants, also written by yours truly!
+For foodies, I recommend browsing through this post about the funkiest Fisherman’s Village restaurants, also written by yours truly!

 12. Beach Hopping

 Plenty to choose from, we are on an island after all.
 I didn’t actually check out all the different beaches because my Mum is not a sun worshipper at all.
 I visited Choeng Mon with her, though on our morning walk.
 It was really beautiful and I would recommend checking it out if you are looking for some sun, sand and sea and not too many people!

 13. Go Out and Have Fun!